-Inherent risks of Investments in Health Care Companies
+Inherent risks of investments in healthcare companies

 There are many inherent risks associated with the development of medical devices to a marketable stage.
-The sale and distribution of some of Next Science's products is subject to obtaining and maintaining regulatory approvals, and other clearances from the relevant regulatory body in the jurisdiction, such as the Food and Drug Administration (FDA) in the USA and the Therapeutic Goods Administration (TGA) in Australia.
-Next Science's success depends on its ability to develop and market products that are recognised and accepted as reliable, efficacious and cost effective.
+The sale and distribution of some Next Science products is subject to obtaining and maintaining regulatory approvals, and other clearances from the relevant regulatory body in the jurisdiction, such as the Food and Drug Administration (FDA) in the U.S. and the Therapeutic Goods Administration (TGA) in Australia.
+Next Science's success depends on its ability to develop and market products recognised and accepted as reliable, efficacious and cost effective.
 Market acceptance depends on many factors including clinical evidence demonstrating the clinical and cost benefit outcome of the products.
 Clinical evidence may be conducted by third parties and as such the Company is partially reliant on the accuracy and efficacy of the reports produced by those third parties.
 There is no guarantee that adoption of the Company's existing products and future products will be sufficient to meet the Company's sales objectives.